Skip to main content

 WebsiteNotify online→

-When an insured person dies, the beneficiary or executor should contact National Benefit Life's Policy Maintenance at 1-800-222-2062 to start the claims process.
+When an insured person dies, the beneficiary or executor should contact National Benefit Life's Policy Owner Services (ownership changes, small-estate affidavits) at (800) 222-2062 to start the claims process.
 Insurance proceeds are paid directly to the named beneficiary and do not go through probate.
 How quickly the claim is processed depends on the policy type, documentation, and cause of death.

 Death claims at National Benefit Life can be started through an online portal, which streamlines the initial notification and document upload.
 Phone and mail options are also available.